eid-privacy/taxonomy-eid/README.md

-# Systematization of Knowledge for e-ID
+# Taxonomy for e-ID

-This is the first part of our SoK on e-ID.
+This paper gives an overview of the taxonomy used in the Swiss and EU e-IDs.

-The second part will include the evaluation metrics, and apply them on the EU and CH e-ID systems.
+We're planning to add evaluation metrics and then apply them on the EU and CH e-ID systems.
+Then it will be a Systematization of Knowledge paper.

 ## LaTeX it